 The Liberal Studies Program also offers an excellent opportunity for students who are returning to higher education after a period of absence to complete a rigorous degree program.
-Credits over ten years old that are applicable to the degree can be approved after the student has satisfactorily completed 30 Seattle University credits.
-There is also the further opportunity to bring one's life experience into the program.
 Work and life experience appropriate to the degree may be incorporated into course work arranged with and supervised by faculty in the relevant fields.
 Such courses will bring together the invaluable experiences of the world of work with the necessary disciplinary theory required of academic studies.
 All such course work will be guided by the relevant departmental regulations pertaining to the granting of independent study credit.
-A maximum of 10 credits of independent study may be taken within the Liberal Studies Program's upper division requirements of the Humanities, Social Sciences and Science/Mathematics.
+A maximum of 10 credits of independent study may be taken within the Liberal Studies Program's upper division requirements of the humanitites and social sciences.